leonardomsft/AuthTest/README.md

 ### Example 1: Negotiate to Kerberos

-In this scenario, the client specifies target "Cindy", which uniquely matches a SamAccountName for a user account in Active Directory, so the Negotiate package selects Kerberos.
-Since this is the account under which the server is running, the authentication completes successfully:
+In this scenario, the client specifies target "Cindy", which uniquely matches a SamAccountName for a user account in Active Directory, so the Negotiate package selects Kerberos:

 ![Alt text](img3.png?raw=true "Image3")

+Since "Cindy" is the account under which the server is running, the authentication completes successfully:

 ![Alt text](img4.png?raw=true "Image4")